 We say that decarbed weed is more versatile because, unlike raw cannabis, it can now be eaten outright.
 Assuming you’ve decarbed properly (not a problem if you’ve read our article on how to decarb), the THCA within has been converted into THC, meaning it’s completely ready to use as-is.
 If you want to eat your cannabis straight, you certainly can (though we don’t recommend it), or otherwise, it’s now ready to be used in an infusion for making marijuana edibles or other concentrated cannabis products such as hashish.

 Does THCA Have Any Benefits?

-Despite not being shaped properly to fit inside our cannabinoid receptors THCA can still have potent medical effects.
-Though scientific research and lab testing is still somewhat lacking on the subject reports claiming therapeutic benefits of THCA are numerous, showing strong anti-inflammatory properties, alongside alleviating a wide array of neurodegenerative diseases.
-Comparisons to CBD have been common-place, and ingested THCA may offer significant medical benefits similar to THC while not providing the psychoactive effects.
+Despite not being shaped properly to fit inside our cannabinoid receptors, THCA can still have potent medical effects.
+Although scientific research and lab testing are still somewhat lacking on the subject, reports claiming therapeutic benefits of THCA are numerous, showing strong anti-inflammatory properties, alongside alleviating a wide array of neurodegenerative diseases.
+Comparisons to CBD have been commonplace, and ingested THCA may offer significant medical benefits similar to THC while not providing the psychoactive effects.

 And, while you certainly can take THCA in its natural state by eating it, most THCA products, such as THCA diamonds, are meant to be smoked (more likely vaporized).
 As mentioned earlier, applying heat to THCA turns it into THC, meaning a vaporized/dabbed THCA diamond is essentially the same as smoking a crystal of pure THC – This is why THCA diamonds are typically combined with a solution of terpenes and other cannabinoids to help “round out” the pure THC high.